 Most people are entirely human.
 Not me.
-I’m special.
-I’m the Bionic Super-Raw Vegetarian.
 I’m 15 per cent weapons-grade titanium—the result of two artificial hips.
-And, come to think of it, I’m 15 per cent immortal.
 Walk through an airport scanner and I light up every machine for yards around.
 Bored security personnel rise from their semi-slumber.
 Homeland Security goes to DEFCON 4.
 While they’re busy frisking me, my husband Nick smuggles all our raw food through security.

-My doctors told me I’d never be able to stand on one leg, my balance being forever impaired.
+My doctor told me I’d never be able to stand on one leg, my balance being forever impaired.
 I’d never be able to bend more than 90 degrees at the hip, they said.
-And I’d definitely have a “bad back,” said the doctors, because of the severe limp I’d endured for 45 years of my life.
-“Go watch General Hospital,” I told them.
-(Other phrasings came to mind.
-But this one seemed gentler.)
-I canceled my health insurance and started taking yoga.
+And I’d definitely have a “bad back,” said the doctor, because of the severe limp I’d endured for more than 40 years of my life.

 Raw food will make your constriction less rigid, but it is yoga that will stretch your tissue.
 Raw food furnishes the body with the best material for optimal health.
 Yoga helps the body to make the most of it.